ghepesdoru/bookwormFTP/README.md

     /* Set the client account data */ c.Account("Account_information_string")

-    /* Set the client realm (this has to be set before login in or a
+    /* Set the client host (this has to be set before login in or a
      * reinitialization will be required) */
+    c.Host("virtualHostName")

     /* Use non url embedded credentials example
      * (Credentials "github.com/ghepesdoru/bookwormFTP/core/credentials")